SabrinaSchalz/R-Portfolio/README.md

 Advent of Code 2022: https://adventofcode.com/

-Behaviours Towards Crows Survey: this is the code I used for a paper on how London residents behave towards crows.
-The full paper is here: https://www.researchgate.net/publication/356727449_Attitudes_and_Behaviours_Towards_Carrion_Crows_in_London and I also wrote a blog post about it (including extra data for Milton Keynes that wasn't part of the original paper): https://sabrinaschalz.wordpress.com/2022/12/09/attitudes-and-behaviours-towards-carrion-crows-in-london-and-milton-keynes/
+Behaviours Towards Crows Survey: this folder contains two scripts: one is the code I used for a paper on how London residents behave towards crows.
+The other is a simulation of "experience points" adding up for each positive and negative encounter crows have with humans, based on the reported frequencies of human behaviours towards crows (not included in the paper).
+The original paper is here: https://www.researchgate.net/publication/356727449_Attitudes_and_Behaviours_Towards_Carrion_Crows_in_London and I also wrote a blog post about it (including extra data for Milton Keynes that wasn't part of the original paper, as well as the cumulative experience simulation): https://sabrinaschalz.wordpress.com/2022/12/09/attitudes-and-behaviours-towards-carrion-crows-in-london-and-milton-keynes/

 Crow Speech Playback: this is the code I used to analyse and plot the data I collected from my speech playback experiments with wild crows.
 The paper is currently under review, I'll link to it and write a blog post about it once published.